jeffThompson/DigitalFabrication/Week05-MakeAThingWithTheLaserCutter/README.md

 ### TLDR

+*EDIT: due to the campus (and therefore Fab Lab) being closed, please just finish prepping your files for this assignment and install Fusion 360 for next week.
+We'll check in and see where everything is at.*

 * Due March 6
   * For Feb 27: work on your project, post a thing you need help with or have questions about to Canvas
   * For March 6: finish your project!
 (No need to turn in anything on Canvas)